- Installing landscape lighting is an easy DIY project, but it’s best to create a plan first

-Laying out an installation plan for a low voltage landscape lighting system is fairly straightforward but does require knowing a few things.
-This article covers the main steps and provides tips to ensure a successful installation.
+Laying out an installation plan for a low voltage landscape lighting system is fairly straightforward, but it’s helpful to know a few things up front.
+These are the main steps, along with some tips to ensure a successful installation.

 A landscape lighting system has four main components: